An endowment is a permanent gift, an investment that gives back to the university

 brief Gift Agreement that will govern your gift according to your wishes.
 You may

-designate your endowment for a specific purpose as long as it is consistent with University
+designate your endowment for a specific purpose as long as it is consistent with university

-gifts at any time.
+deferred gifts at any time.

 How is the spending allocation determined?

 Once your endowment is fully funded and invested for at least one fiscal year, an annual spending allocation will be calculated for your fund.
 Waiting at least one fiscal year allows your endowment to earn investment returns to support spending and increases the probability of an annual increase in the amount available to spend from your endowment.
-If during the first year of eligibility, the endowed gift does not exceed the original amount, then no initial spending allocation is allowed.
+If, during the first year of eligibility, the endowed gift does not exceed the original amount, then no initial spending allocation is allowed.

 The annual spending allocation is based on a predetermined rate applied to the average